Jefferson William Tester

 Teaching Interests

 Energy systems analysis methods, renewable energy and fossil energy technologies, emphasis on applying quantitative methods using thermodynamic, kinetic and transport fundamentals in the context of scalable practical energy processes operating under environmental and economic constraints.
+Focused emphasis on geothermal, solar, bioenergy and energy storage technologies that highlight collaborative research with several groups in engineering and agriculture at Cornell.

 Selected Publications